Tinker et al. (2013) Composite Model¶

 As described in Changing Composite Model Parameters, you can always change the model parameters

-after instantiation by changing the values in the param_dict
+after instantiation by changing the values in the param_dict dictionary.
+For example,

 >>> model.param_dict['quiescent_fraction_ordinates_param1'] = 0.35

-There will be one param_dict
+There will be one param_dict parameter for each entry of

-the input quiescent_fraction_ordinates
+the input quiescent_fraction_ordinates.

 Once you instantiate the model you are not permitted to change the abscissa.